js-bone21/jblog/_posts/2017-06-22-Initial_Post.md

 ### Read Me!

-I’m sure that many of my writings will be short - perhaps around 500-1000words; however, I hope that at least a few of my travel recommendations will be long.
+I’m sure that many of my writings will be short - perhaps around 500-1000 words; however, I hope that at least a few of my travel recommendations will be long.
 I am particularly interested in writing for my family and friends, and also for young individuals who might want to or be interested in traveling the way I do and to the places I find intriguing.

 ### Open to Recommendations!